-To search for a hotel, head to the Hotels.com homepage.
+To search for a hotel, first head to their homepage.
 There’s a search window in the upper-left corner.
 Select your destination, check-in and check-out dates, number of guests, and number of rooms.

 There’s a drop-down menu to pick the number of rooms and guests — you may need to pick “more options” if you’re booking for a large group.
 When you’re ready, click “search.”

 On the next page, you’ll find the search results.
 By default, hotels are sorted by “our favorites,” which are determined based on an algorithm factoring in price, reviews, location, and more.
-According to Hotels.com:
+According to their website:

 In our default sort of “Our favorites”, the sort order reflects the relevance of properties to your search criteria, as we want to make sure you are able to quickly and easily find the offer that is right for you.
 We measure relevance by taking into account factors like a property’s location, its review scores, the popularity of the property (measured by how many travelers on our sites make bookings at that property), the quality of the content provided by the property, and the competitiveness of the property’s rates and availability, all relative to other properties meeting your chosen search criteria.
 The compensation which a property pays us for bookings made through our sites is also a factor for the relative ranking of properties with similar offers, based on the relevance factors described above.